MSchmoecker/No-Chest-Block/README.md

 See [contributing](https://github.com/MSchmoecker/No-Chest-Block/blob/master/CONTRIBUTING.md).

 ## Changelog
+0.3.1
+- Improved mod compatibility by loading items into a temporary inventory first
+- Fixed item stack size modification from V+ was causing issues
+- Changed chest inventory reload to be called after vanilla, this makes the inventory not break completely with OdinsQOL AutoStore feature.
+Nevertheless, both AutoStore and MUC are incompatible at this time

 0.3.0
 - Updated for Valheim 0.212.7 (Mistlands)
 - Fixed that an item will not be deselected if the underlying chest reloads